 The website will now allow zooming on the screen, which was blocked earlier.

-The force zoom will enable the zooming feature within the website that is blocked by website webmasters.
+The force zoom will enable the zooming feature within the website blocked by websites.

-Screen zooming has been a basic accessibility available on all the major browsers on mobile.
-Zoom on Microsoft Edge can help you read more small texts and images properly.
+Screen zooming has been an essential accessibility feature on all the major mobile browsers.
+Page Zoom can help you read small texts and images properly.

-Similarly, you can also zoom a page in the Edge computer browser.
+Similarly, we can set a default zoom page level in Edge on the computer.
 It will magnify the screen elements and text within the page, just like on mobile.